dashabalashova/stable-diffusion-fastapi-docker/stable-diffusion-fastapi-docker.md

 This tutorial explains how to deploy **Stable Diffusion 3.5 Turbo** as a **FastAPI service** inside **Docker** on a GPU-enabled VM (Nebius Compute in this example).

+The service has **two interfaces**:
+- **FastAPI** REST API – lightweight, script-friendly interface for programmatic access (cURL, Python client).
+- **Gradio WebUI** – interactive browser-based interface for quick prototyping and visualization.

+This way you can either call the model as a web service or interact with it in your browser.

+⚙️ **Hardware requirements**

+- A single modern NVIDIA GPU with at least **48 GB VRAM** is recommended (e.g., L40S).
+- You do **not** need the very latest GPUs (like H200) — Stable Diffusion 3.5 Turbo runs efficiently on mid/high-tier cards.
+- CPU-only execution is possible but extremely slow and not practical for real-time image generation.

+📦 **Model size**

+The model [adamo1139/stable-diffusion-3.5-large-turbo-ungated](https://huggingface.co/adamo1139/stable-diffusion-3.5-large-turbo-ungated/tree/main/) is around **26 GB** when downloaded from Hugging Face Hub.
+Make sure you have enough disk space (at least 64 GB free recommended, considering model + cache + Docker layers).

 ![Dragon](images/dragon.png)

 ---